ZomoXYZ/Discord-Bot-Client/README.md

 * Video Calling

-   video calling requires the ability to call in a Direct Message, and bots can't call in a direct message
+  * Video calling requires the ability to call in a Direct Message, and bots can't call in a direct message

 ## Installation